LION LIVES MATTER

 They incrementally transform the perception of local communities by providing advanced schooling, mentoring and scholarships to train young Mozambicans to become Conservation Biologists.

 ZWF believes that Lion Lives Matter, and creating educational and economic incentives to overcome human-lion conflict in local communities is critical to instill the kind of value necessary to encourage conservation.
-Your donations will enable you to join the ZWF Conservation Team in Protecting Lions in Mozambique.
+Your contribution will enable you to join the ZWF Conservation Team in Protecting Lions in Mozambique.

 ZWF believes in creating educational opportunities for people who may never see these incredible felines in the wild.
 Our philosophy of employing real animal ambassadors creates an intimate connection with average people and fosters the spirit of conservation.